praekeltfoundation/contentrepo-base-flow/Assessments/assessments.md

   # Because all of the guards for a card get evaluated at the same time, we have to first check if we
   # have any more questions, before we can assume that there's a question that we can access the
   # attributes of, and we have to do this in a separate CheckEnd card before the DisplayQuestion card

+  # workaround because the percentage calculation will throw a division by 0 error if max_score is 0 in either an if or a when clause.
+  score_perc = score / max(max_score, 1) * 100
   slug_end = concatenate(slug, "_end")
   write_result("@slug_end", "@assessment_data.slug")
 end